Progressive Medical, Inc. Awarded Drug Reconstitution and Transfer Devices Agreement with Premier, Inc.

-"We are excited about this opportunity to grow with Premier and increase our value to Premier members with market-leading medication transfer and medication delivery devices.
-With the knowledge and experience of over 35 years in the specialty medical device market, PMI focuses on satisfying our customers' needs.
-PMI looks forward to working with Premier members to identify and implement the recently awarded products' clinical, economic, and operational value." said Tony Allen, Vice President of Sales and Marketing.
+“It is a pleasure to announce our group purchasing agreement with Premier.
+With over 35 years in the infusion market and experts in Infusion Therapy and IV Specialties, in-house clinical professionals support our clinically trained sales staff.
+PMI aims to reduce healthcare costs by maximizing clinical efficiency and improving safety for patients, employees, and providers.” said Tony Allen, Vice President of Sales and Marketing.

-Premier Inc. is a leading healthcare improvement company uniting an alliance of approximately 4,400 U.S. hospitals and health systems and more than 250,000 other providers and organizations to transform healthcare.
-With integrated data and analytics, collaboratives, supply chain solutions, consulting and other services, Premier enables better care and outcomes at a lower cost.
+Premier Inc. is a leading healthcare improvement company uniting an alliance of approximately 4,400 U.S. hospitals and health systems and more than 225,000 other providers and organizations to transform healthcare.
+With integrated data and analytics, collaboratives, supply chain solutions, consulting, and other services, Premier enables better care and outcomes at a lower cost.

 About PMI